How To Improve As Holy Paladin — Dragonflight 10.1

 Once you have done this, the weaknesses of Light of the Martyr, low net healing and failure to transfer to your Beacon of Light, become readily apparent.
 Thus, we recommend using Light of the Martyr less than once per minute in a typical raid encounter; only while moving or when absolutely needed to save someone's life.

-2. Not Using Your Short Cooldown Spells Often Enough
+Using Your Short Cooldown Spells More Often

 By far the most important example of such a spell for Holy Paladins is Holy Shock.
 It is a powerful and inexpensive spell on a 9-second cooldown that has a 30% increased chance to critically strike.
 Furthermore, Holy Shock critical strikes grant the Paladin the Infusion of Light buff, which empowers your next Holy Light or Flash of Light.